View article as it appears in GSAbusiness.com

-Spartanburg Community College unveiled its newest campus addition - The Center for Sustainable Agriculture - at a celebration and ribbon cutting event held on Tuesday, September 11 at SCC's Central Campus in Spartanburg.
+Spartanburg Community College unveiled its newest campus addition - The Center for Sustainable Agriculture - at a celebration and ribbon cutting event held on Tuesday, September 11 at SCC's Giles Campus in Spartanburg.

 With support from the Mary Black Foundation and the Dominion Foundation, SCC's Horticulture Department constructed its Center for Sustainable Agriculture, a red barn-style building serving as the centerpiece of a new certificate program focused on sustainable agriculture, agribusiness and food systems.
 The new Center is located at the SCC entrance off Fairforest Road.